 JavaScript APIs.

-Now that we have separate browser and main threads, and now that some operations are performed on the browser thread, our browser’s thread architecture has started to resemble that of a real browser.Note that many browsers now run some parts of the browser thread and main thread in different processes, which has some advantages for security and error handling.
+Now that we have separate browser and main threads, and now that some operations are performed on the browser thread, our browser’s thread architecture has started to resemble that of a real browser.Note that many browsers now run some parts of the browser thread and main thread in different processes, which has advantages for security and error handling.
 But why not move even more browser components into even more threads?
 Wouldn’t that make the browser even faster?

 In a word, yes.
 Modern browsers have dozens of threads, which together serve to make the browser even faster and more responsive.
 For example, raster-and-draw often runs on its own thread so that the browser thread can handle events even while a new frame is being prepared.
-Likewise, modern browsers typically have a collection of network or IO threads, which move all interaction with the network or the file system off of the main thread.
+Likewise, modern browsers typically have a collection of network or input/output (I/O) threads, which move all interaction with the network or the file system off the main thread.

 On the other hand, some parts of the browser can’t be easily threaded.
 For example, consider the earlier part of the rendering pipeline: style, layout and paint.
 In our browser, these run on the main thread.
 But could they move to their own thread?